New research shows that psychopathy appears to be linked to specific structural abnormalities in the brain.

 “The cold-hearted psychopathic group begin offending earlier, engage in a broader range and greater density of offending behaviors, and respond less well to treatment programs in adulthood, compared to the hot-headed group.
 We now know that this behavioral difference corresponds to very specific structural brain abnormalities which underpin psychopathic behavior, such as profound deficits in empathizing with the distress of others.”

 The researchers used magnetic resonance imaging (MRI) to scan the brains of 44 violent offenders diagnosed with ASPD.
 Crimes committed included murder, rape, attempted murder and grievous bodily harm.
-Of these, 17 met the diagnosis for psychopathy (ASPD+P) and 27 did not (ASPD-P).
+Of these, 17 met the diagnosis for psychopathy (ASPD+P) and 27 did not.
+Those that met the antisocial personality disorder but did not meet the psychopathy criteria (via the Psychopathy Checklist) were referred to as the ASPD-P group by the researchers.
 They also scanned the brains of 22 healthy non-offenders.

 The study found that ASPD+P offenders displayed significantly reduced grey matter volumes in the anterior rostral prefrontal cortex and temporal poles compared to ASPD-P offenders and healthy non-offenders.